episerver/netcore-preview/README.md

 ---

+## The Solution

+Please use your user directory on windows or add everyone to the folder where you created the repo.
+Alloy and Quicksilver are both using localdb so you need to have the correct permissions.

+`Quicksilver has a default username and password of admin@example.com / Episerver123!`

+---

 ## Nuget Package Location

 This preview repository has a nuget.config with the location to the packages.
 If you need to add your own nuget.config or update package sources, please use the following location.